This page lists the characters found in the Spellforce franchise. Characters are listed according to the first game

-- Berserk Button: the Dark One killing both Rohen and later Sartarius right in front of them after trapping them in ice really pissed them off.
+- Berserk Button: The Dark One killing both Rohen and later Sartarius right in front of them after trapping them in ice really pissed them off.
 Roaring Rampage of Revenge ensued.

 - Determinator: Not a single thing will stop the Phoenix Guard from trying to stop the Dark One, especially after he makes it personal.

 - It's Personal / Let's Get Dangerous!: As if killing Rohen wasn't enough, the Dark One also kills Sartarius, all this by using the Guard as a MacGuffin Delivery Service, then trapping her in ice and performing the murder.
 The first time, the Guard was angry.
 The second time, not even the entire Blade army could stop her."It's time to put an end to this game, here and now!
 No more deception, no more intrigue!
 I will challenge that bastard!
 I will pursue him, even if I have to go to the bottom of Barga Gor!
 That much, I owe Sartarius."

 - Nice Job Breaking It, Hero!: Repeatedly, though hardly willingly.
 Giving the Mask of Bélial to Hokan's ghost notably led to the events of Shadow of the Phoenix.
 However, she did her part in fixing that particular mistake.